silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_users/provision-users-to-your-apps-via-an-idp-and-business-hub.md

 ---
-description: This article describes how to provision users to your external seat-based and paid social apps via an IdP and business hub.
+description: "This article describes how to provision users to your external seat-based and paid social apps via an IdP and business hub."
 intercom_id: 11040540
 ---